 For Collares, “CDM analysis of the KA items resulted in a good absolute test fit in terms of RMSEA (0.05) and SRMR (0.09).”

-The results of this study demonstrated a high level of reliability for the three sections of PS (HG, HA, KA) and evidence of the Practicum Script programme’s validity based on its internal structure and response processes.
-In the words of Prof Collares, “given the high levels of acceptability, validity and reliability of PS, one can infer that it has a high level of educational utility for undergraduate students to develop their clinical reasoning skills and for teachers and institutional stakeholders to assess clinical reasoning skills in their undergraduate students.”
+The results of this study demonstrated a high level of reliability for the three sections of Practicum Script (HG, HA, KA) and evidence of the programme’s validity based on its internal structure and response processes.
+In the words of Prof Collares, “given the high levels of acceptability, validity and reliability of Practicum Script, one can infer that it has a high level of educational utility for undergraduate students to develop their clinical reasoning skills and for teachers and institutional stakeholders to assess clinical reasoning skills in their undergraduate students.”